 Wipe down the mug with rubbing alcohol.

 Okay first off – you want thick coats, which goes against everything most of us know on paint.
-DO NOT give a mug a second coat unless its been baked.
+DO NOT give a mug a second coat until its been baked with the first coat on.
 So give your mug a good thick -ish first coat then leave it to dry.

 Once it has FULLY FULLY FULLY dried put the mug (or mugs) on a baking sheet then put that sheet in the cold oven.
 Once they are in there set the oven to 350 degrees.
 You will bake the mugs for 30 min ONCE THEY HIT 350.
 Then leave them be.
 Do not take them out of the oven until they cool.